KubaSlowikowski/Black-hole-simulation/README.md

 - Performance:
   - depends on resolution (`RESOLUTION` in `config.js`), the maximum number of steps, and bloom settings.
   - the goal of this project was to generate physically accurate image.
 The Application calculates the whole curved path for each pixel in every frame, which makes it slow.
 I didn't focus on optimization, so there are many possible improvements.
+- If a user moves the camera to far from the black hole, the image will look weird because of ray-tracing maximum distance.

 Despite these simplifications, the project already shows the key features of general relativity near a black hole: the shadow, the photon sphere, and the strong lensing of both the accretion disc and the background sky.

 ## Want to learn more?

-If you want to connect what you see on the screen with the physics equations in a textbook, these are good starting points.
-I based my learning path on those.
+If you want to connect what you see on the screen with the physics equations or simply learn more, these are good starting points.
+I based my learning path on those:
 - https://rantonels.github.io/starless/ - online simulator of black hole with good introduction and explanations.
 - https://www.youtube.com/watch?v=8-B6ryuBkCM&t=1s - how author implemented it in C++ from scratch.
 Good examples on how to put physic equations into code.
 - https://testtubegames.com/blackhole.html - a simple online simulator where you can see black hole neighborhood slows down time.
 It’s a good playground to get intuition about the effects of general relativity.